jancely/CAformer/README.md

 # CAformer
-TSLib is a code house for CAformer for deep time series forecasting.
+This is a code house for CAformer for deep time series forecasting.

 ## Usage